codechefmarc/localist_drupal/README.md

 * Optionally, an example migration can be created to show how custom migrations can be written.

+* A Drush generator command is available to generate a starting point event migration.

 Any of the migrations can be overridden in a custom module to import most data from the Localist API to any content type and field in Drupal.
 This includes custom Localist filters.
 Creating these custom migrations is documented below.

 # What is Localist?